Last updated: June 2026

 Contractor Onboarding (Employer Does One Action)

 With Rise, employers do one thing: send the contractor an email invite.
+Everything else is done by the contractor:

 • Accept invite